Insurance and reinsurance in India: overview

 Insurance intermediaries must obtain licences under the specific regulations applicable to them, in view of the nature of business they want to undertake.

-The IRDAI has issued regulations setting out the licensing requirements and procedures for all recognised intermediaries, including insurance agents, corporate agents and brokers.
+The IRDAI has issued regulations setting out the licensing requirements and procedures for all recognised intermediaries, including insurance agents, corporate agents, brokers, surveyors, third party administrators, web aggregators, insurance repositories and insurance marketing firms.

 Individual insurance agents.
 An application for a licence as an individual insurance agent has to comply with the conditions provided under the Insurance Act and regulations notified by the IRDAI in this regard.
 Individual agents are required to have completed practical training and possess the requisite knowledge for soliciting insurance business before applying for a licence.
 Individual agents are expected to only engage in insurance distribution services.
 Individual agents are permitted to solicit business for only one insurance company engaged in each class of insurance business.

 Corporate agents.
 Entities eligible to operate as corporate agents include firms, banks, non-banking financial companies, co-operative societies, NGOs and companies.
 Corporate agents are permitted to engage in any other business as its main business other than insurance distribution.
 However, if a corporate agent has a main business other than insurance distribution, the corporate agent is not permitted to make the sale of its products contingent on the sale of an insurance product, or vice versa.
-Corporate agents are also permitted to solicit business for only one insurance company engaged in each class of insurance business.
-It is, however, proposed that in future each corporate agent may have arrangements with a maximum of three insurers in each category.
+Corporate agents are allowed to have arrangements with a maximum of three insurers in each class of insurance business.

 Insurance brokers.
 Insurance brokers are required to exclusively carry on the distribution of insurance products.
 Any company, limited liability partnership or co-operative society may apply to the IRDAI for grant of an insurance broker licence.
 Applicants can register as direct brokers, reinsurance brokers, or composite brokers (involved in both direct and reinsurance broking).
 The minimum capital for direct brokers is INR5 million, INR20 million for reinsurance brokers and INR25 million for composite brokers.
 All insurance brokers are required to be part of the Insurance Brokers Association of India.

 Insurance marketing firms.
 This form of intermediary has been recently introduced by the IRDAI.
 Entities that are licensed as insurance marketing firms will be able to distribute insurance products along with mutual funds, pension products and certain other financial products, provided that permissions are in place to distribute those financial products from the respective regulator.
-IMFs will be permitted to distribute the insurance products of only two life insurers, two general insurers and two health insurers at any point of time, and changing the insurer whose products are to be distributed can only take place with the IRDAI's prior approval.
 IMFs are required to have a minimum capital of INR1 million.
 They are also permitted to undertake survey functions through licensed surveyors on its rolls, policy servicing activities, and other activities which are permitted to be outsourced by insurers under the applicable regulatory framework.

 Other providers of insurance/reinsurance-related activities